FlexiSpot E5 vs E7 (2026): Which Should You Actually Buy?

 Can I use a third-party desktop with either the E5 or E7?

 Yes — both frames are sold separately from the desktop.
 You can use any desktop that fits the frame width.
 The E7’s adjustable frame width makes this slightly easier, but the E5 works fine with compatible third-party tops.
-Most people buying for the first time are better off with Flexispot’s own desktop to avoid compatibility guesswork.
+Most people buying for the first time are better off with FlexiSpot’s own desktop to avoid compatibility guesswork.

 Do FlexiSpot desks go on sale regularly?

-Yes — Flexispot runs sales fairly frequently, particularly around Black Friday, Prime Day, and their own promotional periods.
+Yes — FlexiSpot runs sales fairly frequently, particularly around Black Friday, Prime Day, and their own promotional periods.
 Discounts of 15–25% are common.
 If you’re not in a hurry, it’s worth waiting for a sale.
 Signing up for their email list or checking their sale page directly is the most reliable way to catch these.

 Is the E7 worth it for a home office versus an E5?